yochaigal/newschoolrevolution/_posts/2020-02-19-build-your-world.md

 These questions should be tailored to previous **Truths**, but in general follow the concepts that players seem the most excited about.

 #### The Line
-When asking player's questions, try to keep in mind the GM's role vs the players."**The Line**" (as described by [John Harper](https://twitter.com/john_harper)) helps illustrate the level of authorship each participant has; essentially the player should only be able to help describe the world through the lens of _a character_ in the setting, while the GM handles _everything else_.
+When asking player's questions, try to keep in mind the GM's role vs the players.**The Line** (as described by [John Harper](https://twitter.com/john_harper)) helps illustrate the level of authorship each participant has; essentially the player should only be able to help describe the world through the lens of _a character_ in the setting, while the GM handles _everything else_.
 For further reading, I strongly recommend reading [Apocalypse World: Crossing the Line](http://mightyatom.blogspot.com/2010/10/apocalypse-world-crossing-line.html).

 ### A Map of The World
 The following can happen _before_ or _after_ character creation.
 First, place a blank sheet of paper (the **Map**) where everyone can see it.
 Make sure everyone has something to write with, or assign one person to be the mapmaker, and another as note-taker (optional).
 As you proceed, remember to _name_ everything you write down.
 See [Naming Things](#naming-things) below.
 Finally, follow these steps: